spacelift-io/terraform-provider-spacelift/README.md

 - `description` - (Optional) - Free-form stack description for GUI users;
 - `import_state` - (Optional) - Content of the state file to import if Spacelift should manage the stack but the state has already been created externally.
 This only applies during creation and the field can be deleted afterwards without triggering a resource change;
 - `manage_state` - (Optional) - Boolean that determines if Spacelift should manage state for this stack.
 Default: `true`;
+- `project_root` - (Optional) - Directory that is relative to the workspace root containing the entrypoint to the Stack.;
 - `terraform_version` - (Optional) - Terraform version to use;

 #### Attributes reference